korikhin/leetcode/solutions/0175/README.md

 | Bob       | Alice    | New York City | New York |
 +-----------+----------+---------------+----------+

 Explanation:
-There is no address in the address table for the personId = 1 so we return null in their city and state. addressId = 1 contains information about the address of personId = 2.
+  There is no address in the address table for the personId = 1 so we return null in their city and state.
+  The addressId = 1 contains information about the address of personId = 2.
 ```